The Double-Burst Nature and Early Afterglow Evolution of Long GRB 110801A: OBSERVATIONS AND DATA REDUCTIONS

 \subsection{Data reduction}

 We employed the HEASoft software package (version 6.35) to reduce the data obtained from{\it Swift} BAT, XRT and UVOT.
 The BAT light curve (15 - 350\,keV) from $T_0-100$\,s to $T_0+900$\,s was extracted with a time bin size of 1\,s and generated using standard procedures described in the {\it Swift}/BAT software guide\footnote{\url{https://www.swift.ac.uk/analysis/bat/index.php}}.
 The XRT source and background spectral files in both PC and WT modes the redistribution matrix, and ancillary response files were reduced with the online {\it Swift}/XRT data products generator\footnote{\url{https://www.swift.ac.uk/burst_analyser/}}\citep{ev2007, ev2009}.
 UVOT observed GRB 110801A in the V, B, U, W1 and WHITE bands for several epochs.
-For data taken in the image mode, we started from the level 2 UVOT products and made photometry with the standard aperture.
-For the WHITE-band and U-band data taken in the event mode, a fixed time bin of 50\,s (20\,s) were applied to extract the light curve in the WHITE (U) band.
-The standard aperture is also adopted to make photometries of the event data.
+We performed photometry on the level 2 UVOT image mode products using a standard aperture.
+For the event-mode observations, we extracted the WHITE-band and U-band light curves with fixed time bins of 50,s and 20,s, respectively, applying the same standard aperture.
 The UVOT photometries are listed in Table \ref{table:2}